Ethiopia III Returned Peace Corps Volunteers

 Many bewildered victims never understood why they were selected for death.

-The three military leaders of the Derge (in center photo) soon became one, Mengistu (top photo).
+The three military leaders of the Derg (in center photo) soon became one, Mengistu (top photo).

-One of the many cells used during the Derge.
+One of the many cells used during the Derg.

-Cheaply made Russian assault rifles resulted in many deaths under the Derge.
+Cheaply made Russian assault rifles resulted in many deaths under the Derg.

 A Communist inspired torturing technique employed throughout Ethiopia.